NazoSeta/Smart_Home_System/README.md

 - A camera holds the status, battery life, and nightvision information

-This project is useful to understand the followings:
+This project is useful to understand the following:

 - OOP
 - Abstract classes